Ross65536/phpdev-on-docker/README.md

 ## Publishing your image

 You should keep your git's master branch always functional and frequently build and deploy your code.
 To do so, you will create a _docker_ image for your project and publish it at [docker hub](https://hub.docker.com/).
 LBAW's production machine will frequently pull all these images and make them available at http://<YOUR_GROUP>.lbaw-prod.fe.up.pt/.
 This demo repository is available at [http://demo.lbaw-prod.fe.up.pt/](http://demo.lbaw-prod.fe.up.pt/).
 Make sure you are inside FEUP's network or VPN.

 First thing you need to do is create a [docker hub](https://hub.docker.com/) account and get your username from it.
 Once you have a username, let your docker know who you are by executing:

     docker login

 Once your docker is able to communicate with the docker hub using your credentials configure the `upload_image.sh` script with your username and group's identification as well.
-Example configuration
+Example configuration:

     DOCKER_USERNAME=johndoe # Replace by your docker hub username IMAGE_NAME=lbaw17GG # Replace by your lbaw group name